core-skills/03-zero-to-data-science/program/01_culture.md

 ## High-Level Data Science Strategies

-Building an effective strategy & making progress when you don’t have all the information.
 A strategy defines how you win.
-At a high level, a data and analytics strategy must answer questions such as “What data?
+At a high level, a data and analytics strategy must answer questions such as "What data?
 For what purposes?
-And by whom?”
+And by whom?"

 At a slightly lower level, a strategy must:
   *	Identify and guide the allocation of critical resources